scalar-labs/scalar-terraform-examples/azure/README.md

 #### Cosmos DB

-To create a Cosmos DB account on your Azure account, please just run the following command.
+To create a Cosmos DB account on your Azure account, please run the following command.
+A Cosmos DB Account will be created in the resouce group created by the `network` module.

 ```console
 $ cd azure/cosmosdb